sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

-For such behavior to be available you have activating it in your Sphinx-Gallery configuration directory with:
+For such behavior to be available, you have to activate it in your Sphinx-Gallery configuration ``conf.py`` file with:

 .. code-block:: python